 - Minimizing structural damage to surrounding teeth – Unlike dental bridges, a dental implant requires no modifications to surrounding teeth.
 The implanted root portion of your new tooth can fully support the above-gum portion.
 In the case of dental bridges, the surrounding teeth must be modified.

-The dental implant process takes place in two steps: Implanting the root, and attaching the crown portion of the replacement tooth.
+The dental implant process takes place in two steps: Placement of the implant, and attaching the crown portion of the replacement tooth.

 Implanting the "Root"